Home/Advice/Travelling with your dog

 European summers can be brutal, and a motorhome heats up far faster than a house.
 Both of those facts matter a great deal when you have a dog on board.

-- The 5-second rule: before your walk, press the back of your hand on the pavement for five seconds.
+• The 5-second rule.
+Before your walk, press the back of your hand on the pavement for five seconds.
 If you cannot hold it there, the surface will burn your dog's paws.

-- Cooling mats: a pressure-activated gel mat asks nothing of your electric hookup and nothing of your water supply.
+• Cooling mats.
+A pressure-activated gel mat asks nothing of your electric hookup and nothing of your water supply.
 It just quietly absorbs heat while your dog lies on it.

-- Never leave them alone: even with a window cracked and a fan running, a parked van can reach a fatal temperature within minutes.
+• Never leave them alone.
+Even with a window cracked and a fan running, a parked van can reach a fatal temperature within minutes.
 If a stop is not dog-friendly, one of you stays with the dog in the shade.
 No exceptions.

-The pine processionary caterpillar
+The pine processionary caterpillar.

-If you are in southern France, Spain, Portugal, or Italy between February and May, watch for pine processionary caterpillars.
+If you are in southern France, Spain, Portugal or Italy between February and May, watch for pine processionary caterpillars.
 They live in white, silky nests high in pine trees, then drop to the ground and march in long nose-to-tail lines across the forest floor.
+Their hairs are highly toxic: contact causes severe allergic reactions, tongue swelling, and tissue death in dogs.
+If your dog licks or mouths one, it can be fatal within hours.

 In pine forests during spring, keep your dog on a short lead.
 Carry a bottle of water so you can rinse their mouth immediately if you suspect contact, then get to a vet straight away.

-Country-specific rules worth knowing
+Dog rules worth knowing

 France

-France is generally very welcoming to dogs.
+Generally very welcoming to dogs.
 You will find them in most cafes and plenty of restaurants.
-That said, a lead is required in all public spaces and in "Espaces Naturels" (protected natural areas).
+A lead is required in all public spaces and in Espaces Naturels, protected natural areas.

 Italy